 In a recent decision, Roy v.
 Correct Care Solutions, LLC, 914 F.3d 52 (1st Cir.
-2019), the United States Court of Appeals for the First Circuit significantly expanded the scope and reach of employer and non-employer liability under the Maine Human Rights Act ("MHRA").
-Addressing "unresolved questions of Maine Law," the First Circuit held:
+2019), the United States Court of Appeals for the First Circuit significantly expanded the scope and reach of employer and non-employer liability under

-- Non-employers may be liable for employment-related discrimination under § 4633 of the MHRA: - Employers may be liable for a hostile work environment created by non-employees as long as the employer knew of the harassment and failed to take reasonable steps to address it: and - Employers may be liable for retaliation where its adverse action was caused by a third party's action or demand, which the employer knew was motivated by a retaliatory or discriminatory animus.
+- Non-employers may be liable for employment-related discrimination under § 4633 of the MHRA; - Employers may be liable for a hostile work environment created by non-employees as long as the employer knew of the harassment and failed to take reasonable steps to address it; and - Employers may be liable for retaliation where its adverse action was caused by a third party's action or demand, which the employer knew was motivated by a retaliatory or discriminatory animus.